djmtype/twenty-something/src/content/postCollection/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: Markdown Style Guide
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-date: '2022-07-04'
+date: 2022-07-04
-thumbnail: '../../assets/uploads/blog-placeholder-1.jpg'
+thumbnail: ../../assets/uploads/blog-placeholder-1.jpg
-thumbnailAlt: 'For placement only'
+thumbnailAlt: For placement only
 author: scott-rod
 slug: markdown-style-guide
 tags:
-  - vue
+  - tag three
-  - jamstack
+  - tag two
 categories:
-  - watchlist
+  - category three
 status: publish
 ---